Yes! PreCure 5: Mascots

 A fairy from the Palmier Kingdom who resembles a yellow-furred tail fox.
 He is searching for the Dream Collet to restore his kingdom.
 He can transform into a human, and later becomes a teacher at Nozomi's school to watch over her.
-Fittingly, part of his human name, "Kokoda", sounds like the phrase "I'm Coco" in Japanese.
+Coincidentally, part of his human name, "Kokoda", sounds like the phrase "I'm Coco" in Japanese.
 Coco has expressed that he has feelings for Nozomi, but is hesitant to act on them because they will have to go their separate ways when his kingdom is restored.
-Dream kisses him in Yes!
+Cure Dream kisses him in Yes!
 Pretty Cure 5 GoGo!: Okashi no Kuni no Happy Birthday! to free him from brainwashing.
-Halfway through the series, it is revealed that he and Natts are princes from separate parts of the Palmier Kingdom.
+Midway through the series, it is revealed that he and Natts are princes from separate parts of the Palmier Kingdom.
 He is given Palmier's crown in episode 24 of GoGo!, granting the Cures the Cure Fleurets.
 In episode 38 of GoGo!, he and Natts combine powers to allow Cure Dream and Milky Rose to combine powers.